 For sake of illustration, suppose the expenditure of labour and productivity in the capitalist sector grows by 2% per annum and 3% per annum, respectively.
 If the aggregate depreciation rate is 10% per annum and the ratio of investments to profits is 0.60, then the average profit rate is inexorably driven to 25% per annum, irrespective of the distribution between profits and wages!
-Figure 6 shows how the trajectory of the average profit rate in the USA and UK have been constrained by the equilibrium profit rate.
+Figures 6 and 7 show how the trajectory of the average profit rate in the USA, UK, France, Italy, Spain and Sweden have been constrained by the equilibrium profit rate.

-2.2 Resource constraints
+3.2 Resource Constraints

 The signature of capital (4) illustrates that the capitalist sector is dependent on an element produced outside its units of production, namely the capacity to work, which provides a flow of labour, L, into the production process.
 But there are more such elements.
-In fact, the process involves an annual flow of any natural resource N expended in production,
+In fact, the process involves an annual flow of any natural resource